Herbert Blumer: Life

 Blumer was the secretary treasurer of the American Sociological Association from 1930 to 1935 and was the editor of the American Journal of Sociology from 1941 to 1952.
 In 1952, he moved from the University of Chicago and presided and developed the newly formed Sociology Department at the University of California, Berkeley.
-During World War II, he had a role as an arbitrator for the national steel industry.
+During World War II, he had a role as an arbitrator for the national steel industry, eventually becoming the chairman of the Board of Arbitration from 1945 until 1947.
 Blumer was appointed the first chair of the Department of Sociology at the University of California at Berkeley, a post he held until he retired in 1967.
 After his death, he was credited with establishing the reputation of the University of California at Berkeley Sociology Department by the 1960s.
 In 1952, he became the president of the American Sociological Association and he received the association's award for a Career of Distinguished Scholarship in 1983.
 Blumer served as the 46th president of the American Sociological Association and his Presidential Address was his paper "Sociological Analysis and the 'Variable'".
+Blumer was also elected as the President of the Society for the Study of Social Problems in 1954 and of the Pacific Sociological Society in 1971.
+He was said to be "the only white man whom Malcolm X trusted".
 With Emeritus Professor status until 1986, Blumer continued to be actively engaged in writing and research until shortly before his death on April 13, 1987.

 Professional football career

 During much of the period that Blumer was at the University of Chicago from, 1925 through 1933, including all of the years that he was completing his doctorate, Blumer played football professionally for the Chicago Cardinals, now known as the Arizona Cardinals, a team in the National Football League.
+He had two career touchdowns both in the 1925 season.
+The first was in the 4th quarter of a game against the Milwaukee Badgers with a distance of under 3 yards.
+The second was in the second quarter of another game with against the Badgers which was 30+ yards in distance.
+Both touchdowns were via the quarterback, Red Dunn.
 Blumer played as an end, guard, and a series of other positions.
+He had 4 jersey numbers over the course of his career, numbers 8, 20, 17,15.
 During his first year of his doctorate, he also scored two touchdowns for the Cardinals.
-During that season, the Cardinals won the league championship—although that victory remains controversial due to the disqualification of the Pottsville Maroons, a team with a better record.
+During that season, the Cardinals won the league championship, although that victory remains controversial due to the disqualification of the Pottsville Maroons, a team with a better record.
 Blumer was selected to the 1929 All-Pro Team.
+Blumer played 59 games over the course of his career and retired in 1933.